zilishen/documentation/content/nms/nim/about/api-overview.md

 {{<note>}}When making API calls by using `curl`, Postman, or any other tool, you will need to provide your authentication information with each call. {{</note>}}

-You can also use the "Try it Out" function in the API Reference docs to send a call to the NIM API.
-You do not have to provide a means of authentication when sending API calls via the API Documentation UI because you are already logged in to the NMS platform.
+You can also use the "Try it Out" function in the API Reference docs to send a call to the Instance Manager API.
+You do not have to provide a means of authentication when sending API calls via the API Documentation UI because you are already logged in to the NGINX Management Suite platform.

 To do so, take the steps below: